DinkarRachapudi/TreeFinder/README.md

 3. Download and install Node.js.
 Make sure nodejs installation directory is included in the path variable.
 4. Edit context.properties - Enter Oracle BPEL Engine Database parameters in the angle bracket place holders.
 5. Edit main.handlebars and home.handlebars - Enter SOA server host/port, weblogic domain name and SOA server name in the angle bracket place holders.
 Don't forget to remove the angle brackets.
+6. Run daily.bat (to load yesterday's data) or batch.bat (to load data within a specific date range).
+This will load data into the MongoDB from the BPEL engine tables.
-6. CD to the project directory and run 'node server.js'
+7. CD to the project directory from a terminal and run 'node server.js'.
+Make sure 'MongoDB connection established' message is displayed.
+8. Fire up a browser and navigate to http://localhost:3000 to start searching.